Rishukumarsingh12/sql-python-project/README.md

 --`SQLQuery123.sql`: sql files which you can download and execute all the queries.

---`data.csv`: Data file which we have downloaded it from kaggle.
+--`orders.csv`: Data file which we have downloaded it from kaggle.
 However, we are going to download the dataset with the help of kaggle API.

+--`final_data.csv`: Final dataset that we are going to import into our sql server.

 ### let's have a glance on our dataset
 ![image](https://github.com/user-attachments/assets/1c9a9595-b126-467c-9828-1f739a686b9b)